 What Is Disability Care?

 People with disabilities often require some level of specialized care.
 Each person with disabilities has different needs regarding their care, depending on the type and severity of their disabilities, and whether they are physical, mental or intellectual.
-To help these adults live full lives with safety, caregivers and organizations offer disability care.
+Disability care is a vital aspect of caregiving that focuses on providing support and assistance to individuals with disabilities, enabling them to live independently and maintain a high quality of life.
+According to the Centers for Disease Control and Prevention, 61 million, over approximately 26 percent of adults in the United States, live with a disability, highlighting the importance of disability care services.

 What Is A Disability?

-Disabilities are physical or mental impairments that have significant and/or longstanding effects on one’s ability to carry out daily living activities.
-Disabilities can impair activities such as moving around the house, making reasonable decisions, or may affect social relationships.
+These disabilities can make everyday tasks, such as moving around the house, making reasonable decisions, or maintaining social relationships, more challenging.
 Depending on the severity of the disability, even simple tasks can be difficult or impossible.

 What Is Disability Care And What Is Involved?

-The services and functions of disability care vary based on the disability of the person.
-For those with physical difficulties, a caregiver may help with tasks that are difficult or impossible to perform, such as transportation or personal hygiene, and other daily living chores.
-For those with intellectual, mental and emotional disabilities, caregivers may provide services such as monitoring and companionship.
+The services and functions vary based on the disability of the person.
+For those with a physical disability or difficulties, a caregiver may help with difficult or impossible tasks, such as transportation, personal hygiene, and other daily living chores.
+For those with a mental, emotional, or intellectual disability, caregivers may provide services such as monitoring and companionship.

 Contact Us